-Participants or host families are expected to pay for prescription drugs up-front and then request reimbursement.
-The Medical Claim Form must be completed and sent along with the original receipt s to GMMI.
+Participants or host families are expected to pay for prescription drugs up-front and then to request reimbursement.
+The Medical Claim Form must be completed and sent along with the original receipt to GMMI.
+Medical records/notes should also be included, if any.
 Copies of receipts should be kept on hand.
 Host families should not send these claims to AFS as this reduces processing efficiency.

 Finding a Provider in Network

 Using a service provider that is in-network can eliminate requests for up-front payments for services and reduce the frequency of balance billing.
 Consult with GMMI directly by calling the number on your student’s Medical ID Card (1-888-444-7773) and provide your zip code and ask the GMMI representative to assist you in identifying local in-network providers for the type of care your participant requires.